 EDEC 3100.
 Early Childhood Mathematics.
 Activity oriented course that models the discovery approach of teaching mathematics and alternative assessment measures to monitor individual and class growth.
 Content will feature investigations of numbers (patterns, operations, and properties), statistics-graphing, and elementary geometry.
 Attention also given to effective teaching practices and materials that will assist students in making the transition from student to teacher.
 Field experience required.
-(3-4-3)
+Prerequisites: Admission to Teacher Education, MATH 3001, EDRG 3040, EDEC 3400, EDUC 3200, AND EDUC 3400.
+(2-2-3)